ppcano/node-make-asset-pipeline/README.md

 # Asset middleware

+Decrease dev/testing period rebuilding on demand assets (with make commands) which has been updated.

-This middleware is intended to be used on development in a browser environment Each time a request for an asset is coming, the make command for the specific asset ( convention naming ) is executed
+Each time a GET request for an asset ( specified on the monitor options ) is received:
+ - the make command for the specific asset ( convention naming ) is executed, and after the execution the asset is retrieved.
+ - On production, make commands are not executed and only retrieves the specific asset.

 ## Set up express server